cis1912/website/content/lectures/lec02.md

 Docker images ideally contain the minimal OS needed to run your application.
 We only want the programs that are needed to run our application and nothing more.

 Docker images are built in layers.
 When we create a Docker image, it is always extending a base image.
 This is achieved with a "copy-on-write" filesystem for each image.
 This means that the filesystem within the image is completely immutable during the build process.
-Instead if modifying a file in-place, Docker will create an additional image layer with your changes on top of the base image.
+Instead of modifying a file in-place, Docker will create an additional image layer with your changes on top of the base image.

 ![Docker Layering Diagram](/img/lec02/container_vis.png)

-Copy-on-write saves us a lot of space because we only ever need one instance of a base image on a given machine.
+Copy-on-write can save us a lot of space because we only ever need one instance of a base image on a given machine.
 We might have ten images all running on Ubuntu, we still store only one copy of the base Ubuntu image.
 The ten derivative images will all create new layers on top of the shared base image.

 The layers also work as a cache.
 If we make a change to our container specification that only affects our source code, the underlying layers of the container, where we specify the OS and install dependencies like Apache *don't have to be rebuilt*.
 The container build process can simply rebuild the source code on top of the existing base image, which speeds up build time.